Mizen Head – How To Visit Ireland’s Most Southern Point

 By Car: Mizen Head is accessible by car, and driving is the most convenient way to reach the site.

-If you’re traveling from Cork City, head towards Bantry, or for a more scenic route take the N71 south towards Skibbereen, and then follow signs for Schull to continue towards Goleen/Mizen Head.
-The journey is over 2 hours through scenic landscapes.
+If you’re traveling from Cork City to Mizen Head, head towards Bantry, or for a more scenic route take the N71 south towards Skibbereen, and then follow signs for Schull to continue towards Goleen/Mizen Head.

-If you want an ultimate road trip, from Mizen Head to Malin Head, Irelands’ most Northern point is over 600 kilometres (370 Miles) and will take you 9 hours!
+If you want an ultimate Ireland road trip, drive from Mizen Head to Malin Head, Irelands’ most Northern point.
+This journey spans over 600 kilometers (370 miles) and takes around 9 hours!

-By Public Transportation: While there isn’t direct public transportation to Mizen Head, you can take a bus or train to nearby towns like Cork or Bantry and rent a car or use a taxi service to reach Mizen Head.
+By Public Transportation: There isn’t direct public transportation to Mizen Head, and the trip isn’t exactly easy.
+From Cork City, you can take a bus or train to nearby towns like Skibbereen or Bantry, and from there take another bus to Schull where you will need to take a taxi to reach Mizen Head.
+Not really straightforward is it…

 Now that you know how to get to Mizen Head, let’s find out what there is to do.